 Steal one of these ideas for a consignor challenge

-Back in 2010, when the minimalist movement really started taking off, Courtney Carver began Project 333.
+The Kondo effect has taken over!
+Author and actress Marie Kondo set the resale world on it’s ears when she began her popular Netflix show.
+However, did you know the minimalist movement actually began in 2010?
+That’s when Courtney Carver began Project 333.
 It was extremely popular and before long, she had women from all over the country sending photos, sharing their struggles and rejoicing over their triumphs.
 It got me thinking, “What if women’s clothing consignment shops used a similar idea with their consignors/customers.”

 When: Every 3 months.
 Join anytime.

 What: 33 items including clothing, accessories, jewelry, outerwear and shoes.

 What not: Does not include your wedding ring or another sentimental piece of jewelry that you never take off, underwear, sleep wear, in-home lounge wear, and workout clothing that’s only worn to workout.

 How: Choose your 33 items, box up the remainder of your wardrobe, seal it with tape and put it out of sight.